Typically career faculty promotion reviews have three levels of review:

 The provost or designee reviews the file and decides whether to grant promotion.
 The candidate is notified of the decision in writing.
 The member must receive three days notice of any meeting or hearing with a dean or the provost or designee regarding recommendations or decisions on promotion.
 The member may have a colleague or union representative present at the meeting as an observer.

-Successful candidates for promotion assume new rank beginning with the next academic or fiscal year or the nearest next term of their employment should their contract not begin with fall term.
+Successful candidates for promotion assume their new rank and 8% increase in their base salary beginning with the next academic or fiscal year or the nearest next term of their employment should their contract not begin with fall term.
 Unsuccessful candidates may reapply for promotion after employment by the university for an additional three years at average of .3 FTE or greater, accrued at no greater than three terms per academic year.
 Unsuccessful candidates may appeal as provided by Article 21, Tenure and Promotion Denial Appeal.

 Other than librarians, promotion is elective and not “up or out.”
 Unsuccessful candidates can continue employment at current rank as long as eligible to do so under Article 16, Contracts.
 Librarians should refer to their unit policies regarding the next steps following an unsuccessful promotion review.